d14a248/python-labs/README.md

-# Python Programming
+# Python Programming (David)

-Here you can finda all the awesome labs for our CodingNomads online Python Programming course.
+Here you can find all the awesome labs for our CodingNomads online Python Programming course.

 ---